elixir-lang/elixir-lang.github.com/getting-started/mix-otp/task-and-gen-tcp.markdown

 {Task, fn -> KVServer.accept(port) end}
 ```

+Insert these changes in your code and now you may start your application using the following command `PORT=4040 mix run --no-halt`, notice how we are passing the port as a variable.

 Now that the server is part of the supervision tree, it should start automatically when we run the application.
-Type `mix run --no-halt` in the terminal, and once again use the `telnet` client to make sure that everything still works:
+Start your server, now passing the port, and once again use the `telnet` client to make sure that everything still works:

 ```console
 $ telnet 127.0.0.1 4040